Clinical Pharmacology for Epivir-HBV

 216.1 ± 58.0 |

-a Hepatic impairment assessed by aminopyrine breath test. |
+| a Hepatic impairment assessed by aminopyrine breath test. |

-Adults Post-Hepatic Transplant
+Patients Post-Hepatic Transplant

 The pharmacokinetics of lamivudine in patients with HBV or HIV-1 infection and in healthy volunteers were similar at similar doses.
 Lamivudine pharmacokinetics were studied in 36 pregnant women with HIV during 2 clinical trials conducted in South Africa (3 to 6 times the recommended daily dosage for HBV).
 Lamivudine pharmacokinetics in pregnant women were similar to those seen in non-pregnant adults and in postpartum women.
 Lamivudine concentrations were generally similar in maternal, neonatal, and umbilical cord serum samples.

 Lamivudine pharmacokinetics were evaluated in a 28-day dose-ranging trial in 53 pediatric subjects with chronic hepatitis B. Subjects aged 2 to 12 years were randomized to receive lamivudine 0.35 mg per kg twice daily, 3 mg per kg once daily, 1.5 mg per kg twice daily, or 4 mg per kg twice daily.
 Subjects aged 13 to 17 years received lamivudine 100 mg once daily.
 Lamivudine Tmax was 0.5 to 1 hour.
 In general, both Cmax and exposure (AUC) showed dose proportionality in the dosing range studied.
 Weight-corrected oral clearance was highest at age 2 and declined from 2 to 12 years, where values were then similar to those seen in adults.
-A dose of 3 mg per kg given once daily produced a steady-state lamivudine AUC (mean 5,953 ng•hour per mL ± 1,562 SD) similar to that associated with a dose of 100 mg per day in adults.
+A dose of 3 mg per kg given once daily produced a steady-state lamivudine AUC (mean 5,953 ng•hour per mL ± 1,562 SD) similar to that associated with a dose of 100mg per day in adults.

 Interferon Alfa